nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 #### iOS Security Threats

 Apple is incredibly effective in how they position and market the security of iOS devices.
 And there are indeed many excellent security features built into the platform.
-However, Apple developers are just as susciptiple to creating security flaws as any other developer.
+However, Apple developers are just as susceptible to creating security flaws as any other developer.
 A key difference between Apple's approach to security and Google's approach with Android is the availability of core Android source code (via the Android Open Source Project) for community inspection.
 This open approach has resulted in more flaws being identified and patched at the core of Android.
 However, security researcher have to employ different techniques, often requiring more time and effort, when examining iOS code.
-Based on Apple's effective marketing and the lack on open source code for inspection, many people in the IT industry believe that Apple is more secure.
-However, this is clearly not the case and can be clearly shown by examining publicaly available data.
+Based on Apple's effective marketing and the lack of open source code for inspection, many people in the IT industry believe that Apple is more secure.
+However, this is clearly not the case and can be clearly shown by examining publicly available data.

 ##### Apple iOS CVEs

 The Common Vulnerablilty and Exposure system maintained bt MITRE was designed to provide visibility to flaws expused in IT systems.
-You can filter the data by vendor and operating system which provides start contrast between the number of CVEs in Apple iOS vs. Android:
+You can filter the data by vendor and operating system which provides stark contrast between the number of CVEs in Apple iOS vs. Android:

 -- INSERT CVE graphs for iOS and Android --

 Clearly Apple developers fair no better than any other developer in writing secure code.
-And the closed nature of their system means far fewer eyes are available to insect and find security flaws.
-Arguably, Google's more open prroach has resulted in a higher velocity of both finding and patching security flaws in the Android platform.
+And the closed nature of their system means far fewer eyes are available to inspect and find security flaws.
+Arguably, Google's more open approach has resulted in a higher velocity of both finding and patching security flaws in the Android platform.

 ##### Apple's iOS 9 Security Updates

 It is also revealing to examine Apple's own security page for flaws they patched in each new version.
 I applaud Apple and other technology companies for the transparency in posting these updates but it certainly contrasts with the security marketing Apple publishes.

-In particular, in the initial iOS 9 release, Apple patched ??109?? security flaws, many of the quite serious.
+In particular, in the initial iOS 9 release, Apple patched ??109?? security flaws, many of them quite serious.
 There is also a history of making rapid release just after a major release to patch serious security flaws found by researchers in the new update.
 For example, Apple has had over ??10?? pin-bypass flaws over the years ( try to locate the article about this, I think in fool.com), a visibile example that many end users quickly understand.
 The ability for an attacker to circumvent the lock screen on iOS devices broadly exposes the device and data to compromise and exfiltration.

 ##### iPhone 4 hardware flaw